 Paul—who is the great apostle against circumcision, right?
 People reach that conclusion.
 It almost seems, the way some write, as though he hated it—because it was the antithesis of everything he believed.
 Not so!
 Not so at all!
 Paul had Timothy circumcised.
 And he did that as a concession to the Jews.
 He obviously did not consider circumcision a curse.
 This is the same apostle who wrote in Galatians that, if you are circumcised, it commits you to the whole law.

 Wait a minute.
 It is going to get richer than that in just a minute.
 But that ought to at least tell us that he was not against God's law.
 That ought to at least tell us that he [Paul] did not consider everything "done away."
-Is it possible that when he wrote the Bible, that he was defining an important theological point that we needed to understand?
+Is it possible that when he wrote that he was defining an important theological point that we needed to understand?
 And that even though that theological point is true, there are practical ramifications to circumcision that are important and should not be cast aside?
 Here was an important consideration.
 For the sake of Timothy, and for the sake of the Jews—Paul circumcised.
 It was not a curse.

 Acts 21:18 And the day following Paul went in with us unto James; and all the elders were present.